Arrest Warrant "Probably Should Have Been Issued" For Texas Church Mass Shooter Beforehand, Sheriff Says

 He was picked up by police at a bus terminal months after his discharge after apparently escaping from a mental health facility.

-Then, in February 2014, a Comal County Sheriff's deputy responded to a domestic violence call involving Kelley and his girlfriend at the time, Danielle Shields, who had sent texts to someone saying he "is abusing her."
+Then, in February 2014, a Comal County Sheriff's deputy responded to a domestic violence call involving Kelley and his girlfriend at the time, Danielle Shields, who had sent texts to someone saying he was abusing her.

 The department closed the case, labeling it a "misunderstanding and teenage drama."

-Similarly, the department filed the 2013 sexual assault case away as "inactive" without making contact with Kelley, according to the report.
+Similarly, the department filed the 2013 sexual assault case away without making contact with Kelley.

 In a statement, Comal County Sheriff Mark W. Reynolds said the department made mistakes in not linking Kelley to other multiple violent incidents.

-"This was an error on the part of the sheriff's office in 2014, not linking the suspect back to the 2013 sexual assault case," Sheriff Mark W. Reynolds told BuzzFeed News in a statement.
+"This was an error on the part of the sheriff's office in 2014, not linking the suspect back to the 2013 sexual assault case," Reynolds told BuzzFeed News in a statement.
 "The report should have been reviewed and arrest warrants probably should have been issued and the suspect questioned."

+The report states that the detective assigned to the assault was unable to contact the victim after the initial report was made, including calls made to her on July 18, July 25, and Sept.
+18 in 2013.
+The detective also mailed a letter to the victim on Oct.
+7, 2013, but the case was placed on inactive status on Oct.
+14.

-Reynolds said the case stalled when the detective in the case, Chris Garza, "was unsuccessful" in contacting Kelley.
+The report doesn't detail any further contact with the victim, but Reynolds told BuzzFeed News detectives spoke with the victim again sometime in October.
+The case was shelved, he said, when the detective in the case, Chris Garza, "was unsuccessful" in contacting Kelley in late October or early November.

+Reynolds did not immediately respond to BuzzFeed News questions about why it took four months for investigators to reach out to Kelley, or how they attempted to contact him.

-The report shows police not only spoke to the victim of the sexual assault, but to Kelley's first wife Tessa Brennaman, who spoke with the victim the day after the assault.
+The report also shows police not only spoke to the victim of the sexual assault, but to Kelley's first wife, Tessa Brennaman, who spoke with the victim the day after the assault.

 Brennaman told police not just what the victim told her about the assault, but the violence she experienced while married with Kelley for more than a year.